 Section 2 provides a background, by sketching some of the main ideas in recent theoretical work.
 Section 3 describes our data set, in which the measurements of fiscal policy outcomes as well as political institutions are clearly motivated by the theory.
 Our statistical methodology is described in Section 4.
-While some of our estimates aim at direct tests of specific hypotheses, we also go beyond such tests in our search for systematic relationships in the data.
 Section 5 describes our empirical results.
 Section 6 summarizes our results and makes suggestions for future research.